Driveway Cobblestone Apron – Curb Appeal with Timeless Style

 Border (Soldier Course)

-A border, also known as a soldier course, gives your driveway cobblestone apron a polished finish with a line of upright or contrasting stones.
-This not only adds definition and visual contrast but also helps retain the structure of the apron.
-Borders are perfect for highlighting design details, offering both a polished appearance and additional edge stability for your driveway entrance.
+A border—also known as a soldier course—adds a polished finish to your driveway cobblestone apron by introducing a line of upright or contrasting stones.
+Not only does this create clear visual definition and contrast, but it also helps retain the apron’s structure.
+Furthermore, borders are ideal for highlighting design details, offering both a refined appearance and added edge stability for your driveway entrance.

 Looking for more ways to enhance your property?